 What if Your Team Were All Digital Nomads?

-The ‘great work from home experiment’ – that’s what we keep hearing when it comes to COVID and the disruption of our workplaces.
+The ‘great work from home experiment’ – that’s what I keep hearing when it comes to COVID and the disruption of our workplaces.

 But let’s take a moment to look back at pre-COVID work life.